christosgalano/christosgalano.github.io/_posts/2023-08-10-github-actions-reusable-workflows.md

 For example, if you want to reference a workflow called `test.yaml` from:

-- the same repository, you would use the following syntax: `uses: ./.github/workflows/test.yaml`
+- the same repository: `uses: ./.github/workflows/test.yaml`
-- a different repository, you would use the following syntax: `uses: some-repo/.github/workflows/test.yaml@main`
+- a different repository: `uses: some-repo/.github/workflows/test.yaml@main`

 ### Example